iurietarlev/django_bonds_api/README.md

 - Authentication allows each user to only see their own data.
 - Each bond will has a `lei` field (Legal Entity Identifier).
 The [GLEIF API](https://www.gleif.org/en/lei-data/gleif-lei-look-up-api/access-the-api) is used to find the corresponding `Legal Name` of the entity which issued the bond.
-- SQLite is used as the database
+- SQLite is used as the database.
-- Manual Testing was performed using [Postman](https://www.postman.com/) API Development Platform

 #### Project Quickstart